Compulsory and voluntary MediSave contributions

 Compulsory CPF contribution by Charlie as an employee | $8,000 (20% x $40,000) |

-Maximum MediSave cap based on his age and net trade income | $5,760 |
+Maximum MediSave cap based on his age and net trade income | $5,760 As per 2021 MediSave contribution rates for self-employed person (non-pensionable) |

-Compulsory MediSave contribution by Charlie as a self-employed individual based on his age and net trade income in 2021 | $1,600 Lower of $5,760 or ($20,000 x 8%) |
+Compulsory MediSave contribution by Charlie as a self-employed person based on his age and net trade income in 2021 | $1,600 Lower of:

-Annual CPF contribution cap | $37,740 |
+CPF annual limit | $37,740 |

-Voluntary contribution by Charlie in 2021:
+Voluntary CPF contribution by Charlie in 2021:

-CPF relief cap for Charlie as a self-employed individual | $7,400 |
+Maximum amount of CPF relief that Charlie can enjoy as a self-employed person | $7,400 Lower of:

 Total CPF relief allowable to Charlie: | $20,400 |